kebaldwi/ansible_lab_v1/LabGuide.md

 <b>
 <br>
-Rename the files in the host_vars directory to reflect the IPs in your pool and pod.
-For example if you are in pool 1 pod 7, your files should be named 10.1.7.14 and 10.1.7.15.
+Rename the files in the host_vars directory to reflect the IPs in your pod.
+For example if you are in pod 7, your files should be named 10.1.7.14 and 10.1.7.15.
 <br>
 </b>